 A sample of the View Builder appears below.
-This particular sample displays the "WO Complete" form.
+This particular sample displays the "Eval Work Order Complete" form.
 As you can see, it contains a number of Grids, each with Forms attached.
-These Grids and Forms each have the prefix we assigned earlier.

 - 1. When you customize Views you can provide an alternate form name.
 This alternate name will be the one seen by end-users on the website. - 2.
 You may also designate one "Default" View per module (i.e. one for Work Orders and one for Requests).
 The "Default" View will be opened when special tools are used on the web such as Create Work Order from Request.
+Work Orders is a special case, for these a default View for each group can be created.